BradenWoolley/IksOks/README.md

 ### Localisation
 Full localisation support via Lean.Localisation.
 Currently supports **English** and **Serbian** (Latin script only).
 The `LanguageManager` singleton wraps Lean, abstracting the localisation library from all other systems - swapping libraries requires changes only to `LanguageManager`.
-Additional languages are addable via using a text file or csv for the language and only requires editing the `Lean.Localisation` component on `LanguageManager`
+Additional languages are addable via using a text file or csv for the language and only requires editing the `Lean.Localisation` component on `LanguageManager`.

 ### Pop-up menus
 All pop-ups inherit from abstract `PopupBase` which shows/hides all popups.
 The animation is currently coroutine-based but would be ideally replaced with an existing library like Lean Transition or custom inhouse animations for greater designer control.